patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/pagination/pagination.md

 ## Compact pagination

 Compact pagination fits more actions into top toolbars with limited space.
-Choose this compact variation when your top toolbar contains many items.
+Choose this compact variation when your top toolbar contains many items or looks overcrowded.
 As with full pagination, the compact variation condenses to an item count for mobile views.

 Desktop compact pagination in toolbar

 ![compact-pagination](./img/compact-pagination.png)

 **1. Items in view:** Allows the user to select the item count (number of listed items) per page, as seen in full pagination.